 - The MRI scan shows a change in the size or location of your prostate cancer.

-- Your doctor feels any changes during the DRE.
+- Your doctor feels any changes during the digital rectal exam.

 - There’s a change in the amount or the grade of cancer in the repeat biopsy sample.